 Although the size of ablation may exceed the scope of micromachining in the traditional sense, its required accuracy still makes it divided into this kind of laser application field.

-Picosecond laser can be used to process the edge of polycrystalline diamond tool of milling machine.
+Picosecond laser can be used to process the edge of the polycrystalline diamond tool of milling machine.

-Laser is an ideal tool for machining polycrystalline diamond.
+Laser is an ideal tool for machining polycrystalline diamonds.

 Polycrystalline diamond is an extremely hard material for making milling cutter edges.

-In this case, the advantage of laser is non-contact and high machining accuracy.
+In this case, the advantage of the laser is non-contact and high machining accuracy.

-Laser processing belongs to non-contact processing, which has the significant advantages of less follow-up processes, good controllability, easy integration, high processing efficiency, low material loss and low environmental pollution.
+Laser processing belongs to non-contact processing, which has the significant advantages of fewer follow-up processes, good controllability, easy integration, high processing efficiency, low material loss and low environmental pollution.

-It has been widely used in automobile, electronics, electrical appliances, aviation, metallurgy, machinery manufacturing and other industries to improve product quality, labor productivity, automation Reducing material consumption plays an increasingly important role.
+It has been widely used in automobiles, electronics, electrical appliances, aviation, metallurgy, machinery manufacturing, and other industries to improve product quality, labor productivity, and automation Reducing material consumption plays an increasingly important role.